NSW: Common Respondent Pitfalls

 If a respondent chooses to ignore the adjudication process, the adjudicator will still proceed and make a determination.

-- If the respondent does not provide a payment schedule to the claimant within 10 business days of receipt of the payment claim (or earlier period if specified in the contract) and the subsequent 5 business days after receipt of any section 17(2) notice then the respondent has no right to lodge an adjudication response to the adjudication application.
+- If the respondent does not provide a payment schedule to the claimant within 10 business days of receipt of the payment claim (or earlier period if specified in the contract) or the subsequent 5 business days after receipt of any section 17(2) notice then the respondent has no right to lodge an adjudication response to the adjudication application.
 Neither Adjudicate Today nor the adjudicator can correct this situation.

 - If a payment schedule is received by the adjudicator just one business day outside of the prescribed time, the adjudicator will not be able to consider it.